NullSec-SIG/YCEP2025-Challenge-Repo/challenges/forensics/Stealth Mode Activated/solution/writeup.md

 ![Suspicious file](./images/image6.png)

-Scrolling through the content, we can see that there's a file called "hide".
+Scrolling through the output, we can see that there's a file called "hide".
 This should raise suspicions as there is no such command in Linux.
+The description also gives a subtle hint to this, saying that it's "well hidden".

 We should note down the inode number of the "hide" file (`298`).